Luracast/Restler/README.md

 * Adds PassThrough class to serve files outside your web root, including secure downloads
 * Adds Explorer class (v1 swagger 1.2 spec, and v2 swagger 2.0 spec) as a potential
   replacement to Resources class (swagger 1.1 spec)
-    * Explorer comes bundled with Restler Explorer so that you need not manually download and configure it
+    * Explorer comes bundled with the html, css, and assets.
+So that you need not manually download and configure it
     * Explorer combines the parameters that are expected in the request body to create a unique model for swagger
-    * Restler Explorer comes bundled, so you can map to it to your url of choice.
+    * Since Restler Explorer comes bundled, you can map to it to your url of choice.
       For example `$restler->addAPIClass("Luracast/Restler/Explorer", 'swagger')` maps it to `/swagger`.
     * Explorer metadata can be easily customized with ExplorerInfo class